Fit as a Mama Bear

 Baked granola cups on a cooling rack on a yellow linen

-Bake and let cool fully.
+Step 4: Bake the granola cups and let them cool fully.

 A spoonful of yogurt being dalloped onto mini granola cups on a cooling rack with a yellow linen under it